So you want to transition into zero-drop shoes like Altras or even minimal/barefoot shoes like Xero Shoes?

 Why these interventions?

-Because these points map directly to conventional running shoe features and they cause common issues when transitioning to zero-drop.
+These points map directly to conventional running shoe features, and they cause common issues when transitioning to zero-drop.

 Arch Support